Lewis Montsma

-Lewis Lee Montsma (born 25 April 1998) is a Dutch professional footballer who plays as a defender for club Lincoln City.
-He also works as a model.
+Lewis Lee Montsma (born 25 April 1998) is a Dutch professional footballer who plays as a centre-back for club Port Vale.

+Montsma made his Eerste Divisie debut for FC Dordrecht in August 2018 and played 46 league games in two seasons.
+He signed with English club Lincoln City in July 2020, where he would make 108 league and cup appearances in five-and-a-half seasons, his contributions limited by two ACL injuries.
+He joined Scottish club Dundee on a short-term deal in February 2026 and returned to England with Port Vale five months later.

-Early life
+Early and personal life

-Montsma’s mother is Swedish, making him eligible to play for Sweden internationally.
-He attended St Nicolaaslyceum alongside Matthijs de Ligt, where he regularly played football with him.
+Montsma's mother is Swedish, making him eligible to play for Sweden internationally.
+He attended St Nicolaaslyceum alongside Matthijs de Ligt, with whom he regularly played football.
+Alongside his early football career, he also worked as a model, including for Burberry.

 Career

+Early career

+Montsma began his career at AFC.
+He damaged his right knee whilst in the academy at Heerenveen.
+He then joined the under-21s at Cambuur.
 He made his Eerste Divisie debut for FC Dordrecht on 31 August 2018 in a game against NEC, as a starter.
+He played 46 games in two seasons at the Stadion Krommedijk, scoring one goal.